Sponsored by AARP.

 - Describe the vital role of the ages 50 and older community as the country rebuilds.

-Dr. Jean Accius is the senior vice president of Thought Leadership and International Affairs at AARP International.
-He provides strategic direction, leadership and technical expertise by championing new ideas, framing thought-provoking perspectives and driving bold solutions to change systems and improve the lives of all as they age .
+Dr. Jean Accius is a recognized thought leader on aging, longevity, health, and long-term care policy.
+As Senior Vice President of Global Thought Leadership at AARP, he provides strategic direction, leadership, and technical expertise championing new ideas, framing thought-provoking perspectives and driving bold solutions to change systems and improve the lives of all as they age both domestically and internationally.